Dudu Myeni & SAA

-OUTA and SAAPA were represented by advocates Carol Steinberg, Chris McConnachie and Nada Kakaza, instructed by Rashaad Pandor Attorneys.
-Myeni is represented by Advocate Nqabayethu Buthelezi, instructed by Lugisani Daniel Mantsha.
+In the main case, OUTA and SAAPA were represented by advocates Carol Steinberg, Chris McConnachie and Nada Kakaza, instructed by Rashaad Pandor Attorneys.
+Myeni was represented by Advocate Nqabayethu Buthelezi, instructed by Lugisani Daniel Mantsha; later she was represented by Mabuza Attorneys.

 In September 2009, Duduzile Cynthia Myeni was appointed as a non-executive director of the SAA board.